twbs/bootstrap/site/content/docs/5.0/forms/input-group.md

 - Text or button before a form control
 - Text or button after a form control
+- Text or button before and after a form control

 See how these form controls come together with text or button addons in our supported configurations below.